behnamasadi/mastering-xml/README.md

 - `&amp;` represents "&";
 - `&apos;` represents "'";
 - `&quot;` represents '"'.

 White spaces are preserved in XML.

-To declare XML document you should add the following line (**Prolog**) to the top of your document (optional, but if it exists, it must come as the first line in the document):
+The following is called **Prolog**, it is optional, but if it exists, it must come as the first line in the document:

 `<?xml version = "version_number" encoding = "encoding_declaration" standalone = "standalone_status" ?>`

 - Version:	`1.0,  1.1`